A Likert Scale is widely used to compare and measure the opinions and attitudes of a particular population of people.

 Do you think our prices are better than others? | 5 | 450 |

-A Likert Scale is widely used to compare and measure opinions and attitudes of a group of people.
+A Likert Satisfaction Scale is widely used to compare and measure the opinions and attitudes of a group of people.

 The scale is easy to analyze.
-And this is because the responses can be easily quantified and visualized using charts and graphs, such as a Likert Scale Chart.
+This is because the responses can be easily quantified and visualized using charts and graphs, such as a Likert Scale Chart.

 We don’t recommend you do away with Microsoft Excel in favor of other expensive applications for visualizing survey data.